Sorbetto for VS Code

 When compared to the official extension, Beta and Experimental are not configuration modes here but instead settings you can enable separately.
 Additionally, a limited set of features are exposed as standalone settings, such as Enable RBS support and Enable require_ancestor support.
 It is expected over time the number of settings will grow.
 The extension attempts to de-duplicate configuration values whenever they might overlap.

-You can also edit the sorbet/config file in your workspace directly.
-However, the extension does not process this file, so you may inadvertently create conflicting configurations.
+Support for sorbet/config receive editing support with syntax highlighting and limited autocompletion.
+The extension does not process this file at this point, however, so beware you may create conflicting configurations.
 For details, see the Sorbet: Config file documentation.

 ↑ Back to top